James E VanZandt VA Medical Center

 James E VanZandt VA Medical Center - Altoona, PA

 James E Vanzandt Va Medical Center is an addiction treatment center located at 2907 Pleasant Valley Boulevard in the 16602 zip code in Altoona, PA.
 It is operated by the U. S. Department of Veterans Affairs.
-James E Vanzandt Va Medical Center provides relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance.
-Some of the treatment approaches used by James E Vanzandt Va Medical Center include brief intervention, relapse prevention and DBT.
-James E Vanzandt Va Medical Center provides intensive outpatient heroin treatment program, regular outpatient heroin treatment and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides residential heroin abuse treatment and residential treatment for dual diagnosis.
+James E Vanzandt Va Medical Center provides naltrexone administration, suboxone prescription and buprenorphine maintenance.
+Some of the treatment approaches used by James E Vanzandt Va Medical Center include relapse prevention, counseling for substance abuse and matrix model.
+James E Vanzandt Va Medical Center provides intensive outpatient heroin treatment program, outpatient heroin rehab and outpatient methadone/buprenorphine/naltrexone treatment.
+It also provides residential heroin use treatment and inpatient treatment for co-occurring mental health and heroin use.
 Other addiction treatment offered includes gambling disorder treatment.

 Address: 2907 Pleasant Valley Boulevard, Altoona, PA 16602